The First RELHIC? Cloud-9 is a Starless Gas Cloud: Discussion

 One can consider alternative interpretations for Cloud-9.
 One possibility is that it is a foreground high-velocity cloud (HVC) of the Milky Way that happens to be projected close on the sky to M94.
-This scenario, however, is disfavored by Cloud-9's recessional velocity, which is similar to M94, as well as the absence of foreground HVCs with comparable velocities in this region of the sky~\citep[e.g.,][]{Westmeier2018}.
-A second possibility is that Cloud-9 is a neutral gas cloud in pressure equilibrium with M94's hot circumgalactic medium.
+This scenario, is disfavored by Cloud-9's recessional velocity, which closely matches M94's velocity, as well as the absence of foreground HVCs with comparable velocities in this region of the sky.
+The closest high-velocity clouds to M94 are Complexes M, C, and K \citep{wakker1991, Westmeier2018}, but they have all negative velocities ($v_{\rm LSR}\approx-$200 to $-$100\kms), whereas M94 and Cloud-9 are located at $v_{\rm LSR}\approx+$300\kms.
+A second (related) possibility is that Cloud-9 could be associated with the Magellanic Stream, at a distance of $\approx$50--100 kpc.
+Such an explanation has been proposed for other compact \hi\ HVCs observed at high latitude \citep{2006MNRAS.365.1277V}.
+However, the Stream lies on the opposite side of the sky as M94, with its closest point (the Leading Arm) around 70 degrees away, rendering this explanation unlikely for Cloud-9.
+A third possibility is that Cloud-9 is a neutral gas cloud in pressure equilibrium with M94's hot circumgalactic medium.
 For a cloud at $\approx 10^4 \rm \ K$, confinement by ambient gas at $\sim 10^6 \ K$ requires a density contrast of $\sim 100$.
 Cloud-9's mean density, $\sim 2\times 10^{-2} \rm \ cm^{-3}$, would then imply a circumgalactic density of $\sim 2\times 10^{-4} \rm \ cm^{-3}$, which is a plausible value.
 Thus, static pressure confinement cannot be excluded on simple pressure-balance grounds.
 However, such an equilibrium configuration is unlikely to be long-lived: Cloud-9's perturbed \hi\ morphology suggests ongoing ram-pressure interactions, and unless we are observing it at a very particular moment, a purely non-self gravitating, pressure-confined cloud of this size would be disrupted within a few tens of Myrs~\citep[e.g.][]{Klein1994}.

-These difficulties lead us to favor the RELHIC or ultra-faint dwarf interpretation over these alternatives.
+These arguments lead us to favor the RELHIC or ultra-faint dwarf interpretation over these alternatives.
 The non-detection of a stellar counterpart, the extreme \hi-to-stellar mass ratio, and the consistency with the predicted mass threshold strongly support the RELHIC interpretation.
 Therefore, we conclude that our HST observations make Cloud-9 the most compelling RELHIC candidate to date, and a rare case highlighting the physics that govern the onset of galaxy formation.